IBM/IBM-Sustainability-Software-Portfolio-Connectors/docs/mas-tas-home.md

 Description| **Testing**
 Active?| **Yes**

 c.
 Click **OK**.
-Click **New Row** under GL Accounts for TAS and click the magnifying glass to search for that GL Component.
+Click **New Row** under GL Accounts for TRIRIGA and click the magnifying glass to search for that GL Component.
 Select it and it should populate in the GL Account and Description fields.
 The Active Date field should auto populate to the current date.<br>
 d.
-Now that this account is present, head back to **Organizations** and update the TAS organization to show the just created Clearing Account, tick the Active box, and click **Save Organization**.<br>
+Now that this account is present, head back to **Organizations** and update the TRIRIGA organization to show the just created Clearing Account, tick the Active box, and click **Save Organization**.<br>

 #### 3. Create a site TRIMAIN and set it to active